 The Derby is a Group 1 race, open to thoroughbred three-year-old colts and fillies.
 It is the most prestigious of the five classics and the middle leg of the Triple Crown, alongside the 2000 Guineas, in Newmarket, and the St Leger Stakes, in Yorkshire.

-This Saturday, a total of 139 horses will line up to race again in the 241st Derby.
-The races are taking place behind closed doors but the betting is open, exciting, and utterly compelling.
 The Derby is open only to three-year-olds which means trainers get only one shot – per horse – at winning Britain’s richest horse race.

 It’s also the only chance for any thoroughbred breeder to grab the elusive Triple Crown; a feat so rare, the last time it happened was in 1970 when the mighty Nijinsky won it.
 Perhaps, it was his diet of raw eggs and Irish Stout that clinched it.